 Don’t miss these easy, inexpensive ways to freshen up your home for fall, brighten your surroundings and really get the most out of this lovely season!

-There are lots of easy, inexpensive ways to freshen up your home for fall and really get the most of this lovely season.
-Even though the fall season in the UK isn’t generally as bright or sunny as it is in North America, I do love this time of year.
-I’m definitely a believer in ‘September is the new January’ and I always feel like September is a lovely new start regardless of what the weather is like.
+Even though the fall season in the UK isn’t generally as bright or sunny as it is in North America, I love this time of year.
+I’m definitely a believer in ‘September is the new January’ and I always feel like fall is a lovely new start regardless of what the weather is like.
 It makes me want to make the most of my home and I really enjoy sprucing things up.
 Here are some hints and tips to help you freshen up your home for fall easily, without spending a lot of money.

 Easy Tips to Help You Freshen Up Your Home For Fall

 Use Natural Materials To Decorate Your Home

 Natural decorations can make your home look really welcoming and really do freshen up your home for fall.
 I love how people decorate their front doors and porches in North America.
 In fact, for years I’ve been working to encourage folks in the UK to decorate their front doors and porches in celebration of seasons other than Christmas!

 A wreath made with autumn leaves, pinecones, berries, feathers or other items from nature can look gorgeous on a front door.
 (The one above were made for me by Green Parlour.)
 Or create a mantle display using autumn flowers and small gourds or squash.
 A few small autumn accents scattered throughout your home can make a big impact.

 This is the perfect time of year to declutter and move on.
 Break the job down into small, manageable chunks (say, room by room or even drawer by drawer if your home is very cluttered).
 Get rid of anything that isn’t beautiful, useful or seriously sentimental.
 You’ll be amazed at the effect it has!